Easy Pina Colada Recipe

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.

-31 Comments on “Fresh Pineapple Pina Colada”
+31 Comments on “Easy Pina Colada Recipe”

 So the Jimmy Buffet song just popped in my head!
 I love pina coladas (and get caught in the rain – LOL)